balram3429/BTSimpleRippleButton/README.md

 * ARC

 ## Demo
-Build and run the `btSimpleRippleButton` project in Xcode to see `btRippleButtton` in action.
+Build and run the `BTSimpleRippleButton` project in Xcode to see `BTRippleButtton` in action.

 ## Installation
   1. Drag the file `btRippleButtton.h / btRippleButtton.m ` to your project.
 Alternatively you can add the folder `btRippleButton` to your project.
-  2. Maken an import statement for the file as `#import"btRippleButtton.h"` .
+  2. Maken an import statement for the file as `#import"BTRippleButtton.h"` .
   3. Add to your project the `QuartzCore framework` make an import statement for it.